 I have to admit…I am often humbled when I hand over the counseling reigns to the child I’m helping, as they often go in directions I didn’t anticipate.

-Even more humbling are times when I think I know what one of my students need only to find out it’s not even an issue for them.
+Even more humbling are the times when I think I know what one of my students need, only to find out it’s not even an issue for them.

 Without further ado, here it goes:

 -Kylo Ren has some major anger management issues.
-He lashes out and throws fits when he’s frustrated or something doesn’t go his way…often slashing wildly with his light saber.
-Not a safe, especially when your on a starship powered by a reactor.
+He lashed out and threw a fit when got frustrated or something didn’t go his way…often slashing wildly with his light saber.
+Not safe behavior, especially when you’re on a starship powered by a reactor!